 For a home equity loan, lenders typically charge a processing fee and and the borrower is also required to pay third party closing costs such as the appraisal fee.
 In some cases the lender will rebate certain closing costs so be sure to ask lenders about potential discounts and rebates when you shop for a home equity loan.

-The Interest rate and fees on home equity loans vary by lender and market conditions.
-Home equity loans are provided by traditional lenders such as banks, mortgage banks, mortgage brokers and credit union with credit unions offering especially competitive terms.
-FREEandCLEAR recommends that you contact at least four lenders when shopping for your home equity loan to find the loan with the lowest interest rate and fees.
-Click on lenders in the table below or INTEREST RATES to compare lenders.
+The Interest rate and fees for home equity loans vary by lender and market conditions.
+Loans are provided by traditional lenders such as banks, mortgage banks, mortgage brokers and credit union with credit unions offering especially competitive terms.
+We recommend that you contact multiple lenders in the table below to find the home equity loan with the lowest interest rate and fees.

-While most traditional lenders apply the 80% CLTV ratio limit to home equity loans some banks and credit unions offer more aggressive terms including CLTV ratios up to 90%.
-Please note that credit unions have membership eligibility requirements that may not apply to all borrowers.
-Additionally, the interest rate for a home loan with a CLTV ratio greater than 80% is typically higher than a loan with a lower CLTV ratio and the lender may limit the amount of the loan.
+While most traditional lenders apply the 80% CLTV ratio limit to home equity loans some banks and credit unions offer more aggressive terms including ratios up to 90%.
+Please note that credit unions have membership eligibility requirements so not all borrowers.
+Additionally, the interest rate for a home loan with a CLTV ratio greater than 80% is typically higher than a loan with a lower ratio and the lender may limit the amount of the loan.

 The CLTV ratio limit may also vary by property type.
 Some lenders apply a 70% ratio limit for condos and a 70% - 80% limit for non-owner occupied properties (up to four units).
 Please note that many lenders do not offer home equity loans on non-owner occupied properties and the lenders that do typically charge a higher interest rate and limit the term of the loan.